 - Business cards

 One report shows that sales reps only spend about 35% of their time selling.
 The rest of their time goes to admin tasks, meeting preparation and research.
-Jumping between systems like spreadsheets, email and pen and paper definitely don’t help with this issue.
+Jumping between systems like spreadsheets, email and pen and paper definitely doesn’t help with this issue.

 A CRM tool can centralize these systems and drastically shorten your admin tasks.
-You can find a lead’s address, notes from the last phone call, or the first email you sent them all in the matter of seconds.
+You can find a lead’s address, notes from the last phone call, or the first email you sent them all in a matter of seconds.

 2. Can I afford a CRM?

 Even with these advantages in mind, investing in a CRM can feel scary for a small business.
 Here’s what you need to know about small business CRM pricing.